Irreversible entropy production, from quantum to classical

 where

 is the total change in energy of the environment during the unitary $U$.
-Eq.~(\ref{Qgen_Sigma_thermal}) therefore coincides with the standard form of the second law, Eq.~(\ref{intro_sigma_clausius}).
-This is quite remarkable: Eq.~\eqref{Qgen_rhoE_thermal} is the only assumption required to convert the general, and fully information-theoretic expression~\eqref{Qgen_Sigma}, into the traditional thermodynamic expression~\eqref{Qgen_Sigma_thermal}.
+Eq.~(\ref{Qgen_Sigma_thermal}) thus coincides with the standard form of the second law, Eq.~(\ref{intro_sigma_clausius}).
+This is quite remarkable: $\rho^\text{th}_E$ is the only assumption required to convert the general, and fully information-theoretic expression [Eq.~(\ref{Qgen_Sigma})], into the traditional thermodynamic expression in Eq.~(\ref{Qgen_Sigma_thermal}).

 There is a subtlety, however.
 Namely that the heat entering Eq.~(\ref{Qgen_Sigma_thermal}) refers to the change in energy of the environment [Eq.~(\ref{Qgen_QE})].
 It hides the fact that the process may also involve work, which is encoded in the unitary $U$.
 The heat $Q_E$ will therefore in general not coincide with the change in system energy $\Delta H_S$.
-This allows us to \emph{define} work as their mismatch:
+This allows us to \emph{define} work as their mismatch

 This formula is valid whether or not the Hamiltonian of the system changed during the process.
 For simplicity, we are assuming that it remains the same, but the results also hold if it does not.
 Substituting this for $Q_E$ in Eq.~(\ref{Qgen_Sigma_thermal}) then leads to the second law in the form of Eq.~(\ref{sigma_free_energy}); viz.,